 How to setup File Storage

 We aimed to build a solution that is both easy to use but also flexible enough for developers to set up a more fine-grained solution.
-If you’re just looking for an easy way to switch between local storage and the database based on a development- or live environment, we suggest having a look at the simple setup section.
+If you’re just looking for an easy way to switch between file storage and the database based on a development- or live environment, we suggest having a look at the simple setup section.
 If you need a more fine-grained approach when you want to store column settings in different directories, then have a look at the advanced setup section.

-The simple setup allows you to start using local storage with two simple hooks.
+The simple setup allows you to start using file storage with two simple hooks.
 By using the

 acp/storage/file/directory hook, you can set the storage directory to a folder on your file system.
 Only a single folder can be active at the time by using this hook.

 Every time you save your column settings, a new PHP file will be created in the provided folder.
 Once this hook is loaded, all column settings will be loaded from your directory.
 Any settings in your database will be loaded as read-only but can be made editable by creating a new copy, or by using our migration script.